 The advice from Aberdeen City Health and Social Care Partnership is that this could cause difficulties at other practices.

 The Health and Social Care Partnership will be working over the next few months to ensure that patients of Rosemount Medical Group will have a GP from 1 February 2019 as near to their home as possible.

 Patients do not need to do anything at this time.

-The practice sends SMS text reminders to patients to remind them of their GP or nurse appointment.
-In order to receive these we ask that you complete a consent form and provide your up to date mobile phone number.
-Please ask at reception for a form or click here and hand the form to reception on your next visit.
+The practice sends text message reminders to patients to remind them of their GP or nurse appointment.
+In order to receive these please remember to let us know your mobile phone number.

 Vision Online Services

 We now offer an online service for our patients so you can book routine GP appointments and order your repeat medication at your convenience.
 Click here for the form.
 Please complete the form, print it off and return it to the practice in person.
 You will also need to bring proof of your ID, for example photo ID or your passport.

 Please call before 10.00am if you are unable to attend the surgery and require a doctor to visit you at home.

 Appointment Cancellation line

 We have a new dedicated appointment cancellation line for use when the practice is closed.
 If you no longer need your appointment and do not wish to book another one, please call 01224 283934 and leave your name, date of birth, address and details of the appointment you wish to cancel.
 Please do not leave any other message on this number.